-The information required by this item is contained under the sections of the information statement entitled "Summary," "Summary of the Separation and Distribution," "Risk Factors," "Cautionary Note Regarding Forward-Looking Statements," "The Separation and Distribution," "Material U.S. Federal Income Tax Consequences of the Distribution," "Material U.S. Federal Income Tax Consequences of the Ownership of Company Shares," "Material Swiss Tax Consequences of the Spin-Off," "Material Swiss Tax Consequences of the Ownership of Company Shares," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Business," "Certain Relationships and Related Person Transactions" and "Where You Can Find More Information."
+The information required by this item is contained under the sections of the information statement entitled "Summary," "Summary of the Separation and Distribution," "Risk Factors," "Cautionary Note Regarding Forward-Looking Statements," "The Separation and Distribution," "Material U.S. Federal Income Tax Consequences of the Distribution," "Material U.S. Federal Income Tax Consequences of the Ownership of Company Shares," "Material Swiss Tax Consequences of the Ownership of Company Shares," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Business," "Certain Relationships and Related Person Transactions" and "Where You Can Find More Information."
 Those sections are incorporated herein by reference.